jakesimonds/hugo-demo/content/posts/u-do-u.md

 # Problem

-Something I find a bit depressing about the world we're living in is that **self-discipline / restraint / superhuman focus** is insanely important.
+Something I find a bit depressing about the world we're living in: **self-discipline / restraint / superhuman focus** is insanely important.

 Temperamentally, I'm not the biggest fan of self-restraint.
 I think people who are really good at self-restraint tend to be boring, and my favorite kind of friend is the kind that will drop everything to go do something fun & stupid.
 I don't know that I'm right in this view, but I see a continuum of open-to-the-world on one end, and self-restraining / in-charge / methodical on the other.
-And I greatly prefer the open-to-the-world camp.
+I greatly prefer the open-to-the-world camp.

 But on the internet in 2025, you just...kinda...can't...be...open to the world and curious?
-Or you can, but if you do so naively you're just going to end up distracted and pulled in a thousand different directions, and never accomplishing anything.
+Or you can, but if you do so naively you're just going to end up distracted and unpleasantly pulled in a thousand different directions.

 # My Solution